 Maine Coons are known for being a generally hardy breed, with few health issues to contend with, apart from hip dysplasia, obesity, hypertrophic cardiomyopathy, and spinal muscular atrophy.

-If you are wondering whether black Maine Coon cats will live as long as the other Maine Coon colourings, then the answer is thankfully yes.
-A Maine Coons colouring bears no relation to the amount of time that the Coon will live.
+If you are wondering whether black Maine Coon cats will live as long as the other Maine Coon colorings, then the answer is thankfully YES!

 Black Maine Coon Breeders